Artists in Residence

 Stewart Uoo’s work explores and manipulates various aspects of changing urban environments and shifting human identities.
 Uoo’s sculpture No Sex, No City: Miranda, 2013 was on view in Human Interest: Portraits from the Whitney’s Collection.
 Leaders worked with Uoo to plan their Halloween Teen Night.
 Attendees were invited to transform themselves with self-made costumes and makeup in the Hearst Artspace with the artist’s help.

 Enriched with ritual, MPA’s performances and installations critically examine behaviors of power in personal and social spaces.
 She also explores the social and political implications of the body as a site of resistance in her work.
-Youth Insights leaders met with MPA to discuss her exhibition MPA: RED IN VIEW and participate in a movement workshop called the Grid.
+YI leaders met with MPA to discuss her exhibition MPA: RED IN VIEW and participate in a movement workshop called the Grid.

 Formed during the Occupy Wall Street movement in 2011, Occupy Museums calls attention to economic and social injustice.
 In 2012, the collective launched Debtfair, an exhibition platform that categorizes artists according to their debts and other financial realities.
 Occupy Museums led a special Open Studio for Teens where they facilitated a discussion of their work in the 2017 Whitney Biennial and a sketching activity in the galleries.